Tropical Storm Idalia expected to hit Florida as hurricane

 Duke Energy DUK.N is closely monitoring the approach of Idalia and preparing crews and equipment to respond if customers lose power.

+The White House said on Sunday that President Joe Biden had been briefed about Idalia's forecasted path and will be kept up to date as the storm moves.

-(Reporting by Baranjot Kaur in Bengaluru and Maria Caspani in New York; Editing by Lisa Shumaker)
+(Reporting by Baranjot Kaur in Bengaluru, Maria Caspani in New York, and Katharine Jackson and Trevor Hunnicutt in Washington; Editing by Lisa Shumaker)

 ((Baranjot.Kaur@thomsonreuters.com; +91 86990 46242;))